-- (a) a family member or any other person with whom you have a close association, including your spouse, civil partner, or somebody with whom you are living as a husband or wife, or as if you are civil partners; or - (b) any person or body who employs or has appointed such persons, any firm in which they are a partner, or any company of which they are directors; or - (c) any person or body in whom such persons have a beneficial interest in a class of securities exceeding the nominal value of £25,000; or - (d) any body of which you are in a position of general control or management and to which you are appointed or nominated by the Authority; or - (e) any body in respect of which you are in a position of general control or management: - (i) exercising functions of a public nature; or - (ii) directed to charitable purposes; or - (iii) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union).
+- (a) a family member or any other person with whom you have a close association, including your spouse, civil partner, or somebody with whom you are living as a husband or wife, or as if you are civil partners; or - (b) any person or body who employs or has appointed such persons, any firm in which they are a partner, or any company of which they are directors; or - (c) any person or body in whom such persons have a beneficial interest in a class of securities exceeding the nominal value of £25,000; or - (d) any body of which you are in a position of general control or management and to which you are appointed or nominated by the Authority; or - (e) any body in respect of which you are in a position of general control or management and which: - (i) exercises functions of a public nature; or

+- (ii) is directed to charitable purposes; or - (iii) has as its principal purpose or one of its principal purposes the influence of public opinion or policy (including any political party or trade union).

-"Authority" means [name of Authority].
+"Authority" means Minster Parish Council.

-- "Authority Function" means any one or more of the following interests that relate to the functions of the Authority: - (a) housing where you are a tenant of the Authority provided that those functions do not relate particularly to your tenancy or lease; or - (b) school meals or school transport and travelling expenses where you are a parent or guardian of a child in full time education, or are a parent governor of a school, unless it relates particularly to the school which your child attends; - (c) statutory sick pay under Part XI of the Social Security Contributions and Benefits Act 1992 where you are in receipt of, or are entitled to the receipt of, such pay; - (d) an allowance, payment or indemnity given to members of the Authority; - (e) any ceremonial honour given to members of the Authority; - (f) setting council tax or a precept under the Local Government Finance Act 1992.
+"Authority Function" means any one or more of the following interests that relate to the functions of the Authority:

+- (a) housing where you are a tenant of the Authority provided that those functions do not relate particularly to your tenancy or lease; or - (b) school meals or school transport and travelling expenses where you are a parent or guardian of a child in full time education, or are a parent governor of a school, unless it relates particularly to the school which your child attends; - (c) statutory sick pay under Part XI of the Social Security Contributions and Benefits Act 1992 where you are in receipt of, or are entitled to the receipt of, such pay: - (d) an allowance, payment or indemnity given to members of the Authority; - (e) any ceremonial honour given to members of the Authority; - (f) setting council tax or a precept under the Local Government Finance Act 1992.